saaedc/100-days-of-nautobot/Day047_Django_Example_Part_2_Create_New_Data_Models/README.md

 admin.site.register(Question)
 ```

-Let's create superuser for our project:
+Let's create the superuser "admin" with "admin" for the password for our project:

 ```
 (djangoproject-py3.10) @ericchou1 ➜ ~/djangoproject/mysite $ python manage.py createsuperuser